0atman/noboilerplate/CODE_OF_CONDUCT.md

 -   Gracefully accepting constructive criticism
 -   Focusing on what is best for the community
 -   Showing empathy towards other community members
+-   Helping others understand you
+-   Using spoiler warnings
+-   Using trigger warnings (for things like food, violence, queerphobia)

 ##### Examples of unacceptable behavior by participants include: